|HMRC Reference:Notice 75 (June 2014)||View Change History|

 If you are challenging:

-you may request a formal Departmental review.
+you may request a formal review by HMRC.
 Your request should set out the reasons for your disagreement and must be submitted in writing to your local Officer, within 45 days of our original written decision.
 If you disagree with the review decision you may appeal to the independent tribunal.

 Challenging penalty decisions and assessments